himur-puthi/blog/_posts/2021-06-21-Understand the 10 signs of increasing diabetes.md

 Diabetes can't be totally controlled.
 So you ought to counsel your primary care physician and take some control.

-<span style="color:blue">Not today.
+<span style="#800080">Not today.
 I'm finishing here wishing everybody well.
 Stay well, keep well.</span>